asevillano/rag_workshop/README.md

 ### Set up a Python virtual environment in Visual Studio Code

 1. Open the Command Palette (Ctrl+Shift+P).
-1. Search for **Python: Create Environment**.
+2. Search for **Python: Create Environment**.
-1. Select **Venv**.
+3. Select **Venv**.
-1. Select a Python interpreter.
+4. Select a Python interpreter.
 Choose 3.12 or later.

 It can take a minute to set up.
 If you run into problems, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).

 ### Environment Configuration

 Create a `.env` file in the root directory of your project with the following content.
-You can use the provided [`.env-sample.ini`](.env-sample.ini) as a template:
+You can use the provided [`.env-sample`](.env-sample) as a template:

 **Azure OpenAI configuration variables**
 ```